rubenmoor/projectzero/PostEditChangeProperty.md

 The pragmas `#if WITH_EDITOR` and the closing `#endif` are quite important.
 If you don't put them everywhere, your project won't package.

+# The general case: nested values

-*However*, one might think you can complete the above code for the case when you edit `VecVelocity`.
+*However*, one might think you can complete the above code for the case when you edit `VecVelocity`, which has type `FVector` instead of `double`.
 The problem is that `const FName Name = PropertyChangedEvent.GetPropertyName();` takes the values "X", "Y", and "Z", depending on what component of `VecVelocity` was changed.
 The name of the property `VecVelocity` is lost and this is true for changing values inside any `UStruct`, too.